youtype/boto3_stubs_docs/mypy_boto3_sagemaker/client.md

 ### describe_model_package

-Returns a description of the specified model package, which is used to create Amazon SageMaker models or list them on AWS Marketplace.
+Returns a description of the specified model package, which is used to create Amazon SageMaker models or list them on Amazon Web Services Marketplace.

 Type annotations for `boto3.client("sagemaker").describe_model_package` method.